PurpleSpy/ImageColorChannelSplitter/README.md

 C+/-#hexcode sets the hexcode used for colorshift function, may be positive or negative "EX: C#AD321A" OR "EX: C-#cdcdcd"

+o+/-100-0% sets level transparency of image

+s100-0% sets scanline opacity

+SX sets to draw scanlines at every X rows

+wX sets the width of scanlines in X pixels high

+nX sets density of stippling, X is possible white space distance between pixels, though a pixel may be drawn between 0-X randomly

 [argument files]